 Prague to Český Krumlov Day Trip

 This fairytale city is one of the most visited places near Prague and it’s easy to understand why: it’s a charming town that looks like a movie set.
-In the city you can visit a castle, a tower with impressive views and a Baroque theater that was considered one of oldest Baroque theaters in the world.
+In the city you can visit a castle, a tower with impressive views and a Baroque theater that was considered one of the oldest Baroque theaters in the world.
 It’s a lovely and romantic town and you can visit most of the attractions in one day.
-A day trip from Prague to Český Krumlov can be done by train, by bus or on a guided tour, but before going there don’t forget to read our guide:
+A day trip from Prague to Český Krumlov can be done by train, by bus or on a guided tour like this one, but before going there don’t forget to read our guide Best Things to do in Český Krumlov.

 Prague to Český Krumlov on your own: